 The upgraded version, however, brings a bag of goodies to make it even more fun.
 But what’s surprising is that this radio is still unbelievably affordable compared to other models that offer similar performance.

 This re-engineered radio now comes with a large battery maxing out at 2000mAh.
 The essence of this is to offer a longer radio activity with each charge.

 This radio can offer up 20 hours of operations at its 8w maximum output.
 This is way better than its elder sibling that offers only 18 hours at its highest output (4w).

 Wait, did I say that the F8HP do offer 8 watts output?

 You read that right!

-This radio actually offers 3 power output levels; 1w, 4w, and 8w.
+This radio offers three power output levels; 1w, 4w, and 8w.
 This is a great feature if you want to communicate with hams both around you and regionally.